-Type: twin-pusher two-seat sportsplane
+Type: twin-engined two-seat canard pusher sportsplane

 Powerplants: 2 x 75-77 hp 3-cylinder

 Significant date: 1988 (first flight tests), 29 June 1989 (first flight in definitive configuration)

 The Twin-EZ was developed and built by Mr. Ivan Shaw, a British science school teacher who basically dreamed of modifying his Rutan pusher in the image of the futuristic Beech Starship.
 The Twin-EZ started life as a homebuilt Rutan VariEze built in 1980-81.
 "After 350 happy hours flying", Shaw explained, "I decided to convert it to a Long-EZ then, inspired by Starship, got carried away with twin engines and retractable gear."
 Thus was born the project initially referred to as the Twin Speed.

 For his new twin-pusher, Shaw initially planned on using two 50 hp Lotus rotary engines engines.
 According to him, twin pusher engines and a retractable undercarriage should boost the Long-EZ's cruise speed to 200 m.p.h. and increase range to 2,000 n.m., offering 50 m.p.g. fuel economy.
 "No other light aircraft will be able to touch it," claimed Shaw, a self-confessed "eyeball engineer" who aimed to fly his home-built late in 1985 when a pair of Lotus microlight engines would become available.